 The videos will be accompanied by online teachers’ guides created by NSTA that will help teachers understand how to integrate them into any curriculum.
 To support the use of these materials, NSTA will also incorporate them into both new and existing professional learning workshops.
 Together, the videos and the guides will help teachers to be more effective while simultaneously enriching students’ experiences.

-The first five videos in the series were produced as part of a pilot project funded by the Alfred P. Sloan Foundation, and were based on peer-reviewed studies published by the Public Library of Science (PLoS).
+The first five videos in the series (viewed from the bottom of the thumbnail images below) were produced as part of a pilot project funded by the Alfred P. Sloan Foundation, and were based on peer-reviewed studies published by the Public Library of Science (PLoS).
 Since then we have expanded our editorial focus to include other videos like the three we recently produced for the Gordon and Betty Moore Foundation, featuring Manu Prakash’s work on the $1 microscope, Beth Shapiro’s discoveries using ancient DNA, and Roman Stocker’s research into the mysteries of the ocean.

 We are currently seeking funding for a multi-year project that would make Science Bytes the centerpiece of a broader effort to inspire young people and enhance public understanding of science.